Octan-Labs/Octan1ID-SoulBound/README.md

 # Octan SoulBound Contracts

-The smart contract source code, written in Solidity, of the Octan 1ID Project has been verified by [Verichain](https://www.verichains.io/).
-You can access the verification report by following this [link](https://github.com/verichains/public-audit-reports/blob/main/Verichains%20Public%20Audit%20Report%20-%20Octan%20Soulbound%20Token%20-%20v1.1.pdf).
+The smart contract source code, written in Solidity, of the Octan 1ID Project has been auditted and verified by [Verichain](https://www.verichains.io/).
+You can access the audit report by following this [link](https://github.com/verichains/public-audit-reports/blob/main/Verichains%20Public%20Audit%20Report%20-%20Octan%20Soulbound%20Token%20-%20v1.1.pdf).

 Mint Octan SBT (on BNB Chain mainnet) to carry and update reputation scores: https://octan.network/1-id